piroor/close-expired-issues-based-on-label/README.md

         EXCEPTION_LABELS: in-progress, help wanted
         GITHUB_TOKEN: ${{ secrets.GITHUB_TOKEN }}
         EXPIRE_DAYS: 7
+        EXTEND_DAYS_BY_REOPENED: 3
+        EXTEND_DAYS_BY_COMMENTED: 3
-        COMMENT: This issue has been closed due to no response in 7 days after labeled as "partially-fixed".
+        COMMENT: This issue has been closed due to no response within 7 days after labeled as "partially-fixed", 3 days after last reopened, or 3 days after last commented.
 ```